xmos/xcore_iot/examples/freertos/xscope_fileio/README.rst

 The host application, `xscope_host_endpoint`, will be installed at `/opt/xmos/SDK/<sdk version>/bin/`, and may be moved if desired.
 You may wish to add this directory to your `PATH` variable.

+Before running the host application, you may need to add the location of `xscope_endpoint.so` to your `LD_LIBRARY_PATH` environment variable.
+This environment variable will be set if you run the host application in the XTC Tools command-line environment.
+For more information see `Configuring the command-line environment <https://www.xmos.ai/documentation/XM-014363-PC-LATEST/html/tools-guide/install-configure/getting-started.html>`__.

 Windows
 -------